dotnet/linker/src/linker/ErrorAndWarningCodes.md

 Unknown body modification 'action' for 'signature'
 ```

-The value 'action' of the body attribute used in the substitution XML is invalid (currently the only supported options are `remove` and `stub`).
+The value 'action' of the body attribute used in the substitution XML is invalid (the only supported options are `remove` and `stub`).

 ---